Xilinx/brevitas/docsrc/source/papers/perq.rst

 .. code:: bibtex

    @article{sanjeet2026perq,
-     title   = {PeRQ: Pushing the Limits of Block Rotations in Post-Training Quantization}, author  = {Sai Sanjeet and Ian Colbert and Pablo Monteagudo-Lago and Giuseppe Franco and Yaman Umuroglu and Nicholas J. Fraser}, year    = {2026},
+     title   = {Pushing the Limits of Block Rotations in Post-Training Quantization}, author  = {Sai Sanjeet and Ian Colbert and Pablo Monteagudo-Lago and Giuseppe Franco and Yaman Umuroglu and Nicholas J. Fraser}, year    = {2026},
      eprint  = {2601.22347},